This post was first published in 2016 and updated in January 2021

 One of the more interesting surprises for me when I started making more money than I would ever spend is that it automatically changed my priorities.
 I could afford any car I wanted, but suddenly I didn’t care so much about my possessions beyond the utility they provided.

-The Escape Artist suggests that Bill Gates has, via The Gates Foundation, done more to fight world poverty than any of those professional talkers.
-And Gates was able to do that because:
+It’s also consistent with what we see from Bill Gates who has, via The Gates Foundation, probably done more to fight world poverty than any politician, bureaucrat or social justice warrior.
+Gates was able to do that because:

 - He focussed on himself and his business for the first half of his life